leeatkinson/CloudFormationPreProcessor/README.md

 }
 ```

-If ami.owner is unspecified, 'amazon' is used.
+If `ami.owner` is unspecified, 'amazon' is used.

 4) Create a folder under the 'resources' folder with the same name as the resource itself.

 `MyTemplate.cloudformation.d/resources/`

-5) Create a UserData' file in the above resource's directory and name it 'userdata'.
+5) Create a UserData file in the above resource's directory and name it 'userdata'.
 If this file has a .ps1 or .cmd file extension, the content is wrapped with &lt;powershell&gt;&lt;/powershell&gt; or &lt;script&gt;&lt;/script&gt; tags as appropriate before including in the template.

 `MyTemplate.cloudformation.d/resources/MyInstance/userdata.ps1`